totes7/project-portfolio-four/TESTING.md

     * The Delete Bookiong page appears once the user clicks on Delete button in My Booking card.
     * The page displays the details of the selected booking, asking the user for deletion confirmation.
     * A Back button is present to give the user the option to go back to My Booking page if the user decides not to go through with the booking cancellation.
-    * A success message is displayed once the booking is successfully deleted.
+    * A success message is displayed once the booking is successfully deleted; the message correctly disappears after 3 seconds.
     * Upon deletion, the user is redirected to My Bookings page.

 * **Menu Page:**